 "The thing I enjoy most is how much it challenges me and how rewarding a good grade feels."

-There’s a common perception that Cambridge International only suits the brightest learners.
+There’s a misconception that Cambridge International only suits the brightest learners.
 But at ACG Tauranga, we believe there’s nothing more satisfying for young people than rising to a challenge.
 We talk to our students about their transition from the NZ curriculum to Cambridge.

 What have you found are the main differences between the two curriculums?